 #1: Hang Art on Your Bookcase

-If last year was all about turning your bookshelf into a work of art by organizing books by color and carefully curating your shelves, this year the actual art is taking over.
 Whether your bookshelf looks a bit lackluster or you’re just looking to add a bit more eye candy to the display, hanging a piece of art from your shelves definitely deserves a spot on your decorating to-do list.

-#2: Try a Tree On for Size
+#2: Try On a Tree for Size

 Bring a new sense of life to your space with an indoor tree (or two).
 Available in a range of heights and degrees of bushiness, trees work equally well in lofty rooms, small studio spaces, and everything in between—and they provide the perfect excuse to invest in pretty pots.
 Our favorite varietals include a Meyer lemon tree, which does best with healthy doses of sunlight; an olive tree, for an unexpected Mediterranean vibe; or the classic fiddle-leaf fig tree.